conda-forge/conda-smithy/LINTER.md

 #### Message template

-> Non noarch packages should have {language} requirement without any version constraints.
+> Non noarch packages should have ${language} requirement without any version constraints.

 <a id='R-025'></a>